What Conditions Qualify You for Disability Benefits (SSDI) in Pennsylvania?

 Hip Replacement

 While hip replacements are often associated with the elderly, they may also be required in middle-aged or young people who have suffered serious injuries.
-Even if a surgery is successful, artificial hips can later become dislocated, or the body can have a negative reaction.
+Even if surgery is successful, artificial hips can later become dislocated, or the body can have a negative reaction.
 See also: chronic pain.

 Herniated Disc

 Also referred to as a “slipped” or “ruptured” disc, this occurs when one of the discs between the vertebrae of the spinal column develops a weak spot.
 When this happens, the disc (sometimes spelled disk) can rupture, which allows the disc’s soft internal contents to spill and squeeze out.
-This can cause pain and numbness, and may require surgery in severe cases.
+This can cause pain and numbness and may require surgery in severe cases.

 Mental Disorders